Caesarovich/djs_bot_base/README.md

 > 1- Create a folder and unpack the base
 >
-> 2- Install Discord.JS v12 in this folder with NPM
+> 2- Install Discord.JS v12 and mysql in this folder with NPM
 >
 > 3- Edit Settings.json and insert your credentials
 >